Home About Dr. Garver Services FAQs Links/Resources Directions Contact Dr. Garver

 2. Do you only work with children?

-I service preschool age children through adults.
+No. I serve preschool age children through adults.

 3. What is an intervention plan?

 An intervention plan is developed from all the information and data that is attained throughout the assessment process.
 The plan is individually structured for each client to address areas of concern, develop levels in intervention strategies, and/or specify approaches and suggestions to meet the needs of each client, keeping in mind their gifts as well as their challenges.
 This plan can include other mental health service providers, other specialists, tutors and the school.
-The plan is communicated verbally and in writing to the family and sometimes client.
+The plan is communicated verbally and in writing to the family, and sometimes the client.

 4. Do you meet with the child to go over the plan?